 Work is high on the list of those things changed forever by the pandemic.
 Remote working leapt into the foray and this brought unique challenges for businesses and employees world-wide.
-Additionally a movement towards shorter working hours has become incredibly vocal in the UK and across the world.
+Additionally a movement towards shorter working hours has become incredibly vocal in the UK, Ireland and across the world.

 Since the pandemic many employees reported a significant focus on rekindling a better work-life balance and I for one am all for it.
 In part, it sped up my own journey into early-retirement.
 However the business owner mind in me, will always challenge the ability to meet customer needs in an effective manner.